dgraph-io/dgraph4j/README.md

 A minimal implementation for a Dgraph client for Java 11 and above, using [grpc].

-**Note:** v24.0.0 features an upgraded protobuf dependency which requires an upgrade to JDK 11.
+**Note:** v25.0.0 adds RunDQL, ID allocation, and namespace management APIs. v24.0.0 features an upgraded protobuf dependency which requires an upgrade to JDK 11.
 On account of this breaking change, all legacy applications built upon JDK 8 would be impacted.

 [grpc]: https://grpc.io/